-You can use before the hike to prepare the trail, during the trek to follow a path and after the hike to analyze the data.
+You can use it before the hike to prepare for the trail, during the trek to follow a path, and after the hike to analyze the data.

-A GPS is useful for hikers, hunters, fishermen, but also for geocache fans, mountain bikers or motorcyclists.
+A GPS is useful for hikers, hunters, fishermen, geocache fans, mountain bikers, or motorcyclists.

-Besides the usual guidance on a map, the latest models offer a touch screen that is readable in full sun, a barometric altimeter (more accurate than GPS for altitude) and an electronic compass.
+Besides the usual guidance on a map, the latest models offer a touchscreen readable in full sun, a barometric altimeter (more accurate than GPS for altitude), and an electronic compass.